Our members have many different setups but everybody has been able to find a way to watch Team Body Project workouts via their television.

-Look for the Team Body Project channel on your Roku, or use our Mobile App with ChromeCast or Airplay.
-(We will be launching Amazon Fire TV apps at the end of the year)
+Look for the Team Body Project channel on your Roku, Apple TV, or use our Mobile App with Chromecast or Airplay.
+(Amazon Fire TV coming soon)

 Don’t have any of these options?
 Check below for EASY instructions to set Team Body Project up on your TV. 😎

 Connect to your TV with an HDMI cable (iPhone & iPad)

 The simplest way to connect your iPhone or iPad to a TV is to use Apple’s Lightning Digital AV adapter.
 You’ll also need an HDMI cable.
 Setup is easy:

 Plug the HDMI cable into your TV on one end and into the Apple adapter on the other.

 Plug your iPhone or iPad into the Apple adapter.

 Use your TV remote to set the TV to the appropriate input for the HDMI cable.

 Optional: you can also plug a charger into the Apple adapter’s second port to keep your device’s battery from draining.

 Connect to your AppleTV with AirPlay (iPhone & iPad)